cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 ### NW Questions

+- ability to edit component type of the same point/line type
 - work authorizations statusID: default to....planned? complete?
 - should we assign "New" work type to anything that doesn't have a work type?
 - facility type "Corridor Plan" (and similalry the ProjecType) attribute - what to do with these?